alexpieper/Chess_rating_prediction/README.md

 ## Used Libraries
 All the used libraries can be found in `requirements.txt` The main libraries used for the Modelling, are [keras](https://keras.io/api/layers/recurrent_layers/lstm/), with its LSTM implementations and [xgboost](https://xgboost.readthedocs.io/en/stable/python/python_api.html), with its gradinent boosting library.

 ___
+## How to run this code
+To run this code, go to the above linked page on lichess.org and download a dataset and save in this repo under `data/raw`. then you might have to adjust the filename in the `src/data_preprocessing.py` file and run this script.
+Pleas note that this takes a very long time, depending on the sizze of the dataset.

+Then you could do the data analysis, or jump right into the modelling, by executing the file `src/modelling.py`. this should create all the necessary folders, train and evaluate the models.
+Please not that this also takes a very long time, depending on the size of the cleaned data.

+___
 ## Further notes